francescomalatesta/laravel-reactions/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-LaravelReaction is the package you need if you want to implement Facebook-like reactions for your Eloquent models.
+Laravel Reactions is the package you need if you want to implement Facebook-like reactions for your Eloquent models.

 ![](reactions.jpeg)